 What Are My Treatment Options?

 Surgery is the recommended treatment.
 Furthermore, stabilizing the joint may only be achieved via surgery.
-Until stability is achieved, the pain will continue.
-There are several different methods to surgery, including:
+Until the joint becomes stable, the pain will continue.
+There are several different methods of surgery, including:

 - Tibial Plateau Leveling Osteotomy (TPLO)